swansonk14/SyntheMol/docs/antibiotics_rl.md

 ### Train models

 For each model type, train 10 models using 10-fold cross-validation.
-TODO: timing.

 Chemprop
 ```bash